rossneilson/dev/src/markdown/blog/post2en.md

 image: /static/store.jpg
 path: blog/store-on-jamstack
 locale: en
-SEO: Architectural overview of technologies used to build e-commerce store on jamstack with gatsby stripe and netlify with useful tips
+SEO: Architectural overview of technologies used to build e-commerce store on jamstack with gatsby stripe netlify and serverless with useful tips

 ---